Danpc11/lung-nematic/README.md

   A separate genuinely three-dimensional prototype lives in [`simulations/alveolar3d/`](simulations/alveolar3d/README.md) — small (seven units) and not a replacement for the calibrated 2D model.
+- **`alveolar3d` does not reach a nematic phase and must not be used to measure orientational order.** With seven alveoli its fibroblasts sit at ~1 % packing: a dilute rod gas.
+Reduced to one alveolus they collapse into a blob 33–108 µm across against a 38 µm alignment radius, so every cell interacts with every other and the order parameter pins at 0.956 whatever the density — order that does not move when density changes tenfold is a finite-size artefact, not a phase.
+Raising steric repulsion 28-fold did not open the window.
+The model is built for alveolar mechanics and epithelial fate, not for dense nematics; use [`simulations/focus3d.py`](simulations/focus3d.py), which shows a genuine isotropic–nematic crossover between packing 0.12 and 0.24.
+- `focus3d`'s **defaults order into a single domain** (`S ≈ 0.73`), which
+  contains no defects.
+Topological defects live in the multi-domain regime — the one the gel data occupies — so stereology and animation both pass explicit parameters (`align_rate_per_h=3.0`, `rot_diffusion_per_h=0.8`, `size_um=400`).
 - Alveolar collapse rescales a radius rather than relaxing septal mechanics, so the geometry of a collapsed alveolus is schematic.
 - Breathing is quasi-static: the tidal strain *amplitude* is modelled and the